 Program Webpage: http://louisville.edu/english/graduate/master-of-arts-in-english.html

 The M.A. in English provides graduate training in literatures written in English, creative writing, and rhetoric and composition.
-Goals for the M.A. are that students will 1) gain advanced knowledge of British and American, and other, literary traditions, and 2) write a thesis or culminating project in which they initiate and complete specialized research addressing a significant question in literary studies or rhetoric and composition, or produce a significant body of creative work.
+Goals for the M.A. are that students will 1) gain advanced knowledge of British, American, and other literary traditions, and 2) write a thesis or culminating project in which they initiate and complete specialized research addressing a significant question in literary studies or rhetoric and composition, or produce a significant body of creative work.

 All M.A. degree applicants should present the following documents:

-- Complete transcripts of previous undergraduate and graduate work;
+- Complete official transcripts of previous undergraduate and graduate work;

 - Two academic letters of recommendation (that is, actual letters attached to the evaluation form from faculty members who can address the applicant's academic performance and potential);

 - Score reports on the Graduate Record Examination General Test (from within the last five years);

 - A sample of critical writing (at least ten pages);

 - Applicants who plan to focus on creative writing may submit a sample of their creative work in addition to the required critical essay;

 - International students must also submit reports of the TOEFL or IELTS examination;